Estrella Morente: Awards and recognitions

 There are many awards and recognitions that she has received in her professional career.
 In 2001 she was named Ambassador of Andalusia by the Andalusian Institute of Youth.
 She has won countless awards, including the Ondas Award for Best Flamenco Creation, the Latin Grammy nomination and two Amigo Awards.
 Her first album was a platinum record and the second one was gold.
 In 2006 she was nominated for Latin Grammy and won the 2006 Music Award for Best Flamenco Album.
 She also received the prestigious Golden Microphone Award, granted by the Federation of Radio and Television Associations of Spain.
 At the beginning of 2008 received the Best Live Show Award, after an international survey conducted by the digital newspaper deflamenco.com, in addition to the "Flamenco Hoy" Award in its ninth edition, for the best flamenco DVD, "Casacueva y Escenario".
 In 2014 she was awarded the Medalla de Andalucía and was named director of the first Chair of Flamencology of the World taught by the San Antonio Catholic University of Murcia (UCAM) and the Cante de las Minas Foundation.

+Controversy on Operación Triunfo

+In February 2020, Estrella Morente sparked controversy during Gala 6 of Operación Triunfo 2020 by altering the introduction of "Volver" while performing with Nia Correia to include verses in favor of bullfighting.
+This modification was unplanned and surprised both the production team and the contestant.

+Noemí Galera, the director of the Academy, deemed the act inappropriate, stating that Morente used prime-time television to make a personal statement.
+Morente defended her action as spontaneous, although some media outlets suggested that the verses came from a previously written bullfighting poem, raising doubts about whether it was truly improvisation.

+The incident led to more than 1,500 complaints directed at RTVE and reignited the debate over bullfighting in Spain.
+The episode also reopened discussions on the responsibility of artists in using their media visibility.
+While some defended it as an act of free speech, others criticized her for using an entertainment program to promote a controversial practice.